This blog post was last updated on Wednesday, February 8th.

 It’s no surprise that real estate, as the world’s largest asset class, offers ample opportunity for institutional investors and individuals willing to pursue it.
 Even as new trends emerge, like the shift to remote and hybrid working, real estate maintains its importance as a fixture in society.
-According to IBISWorld’s latest report, the commercial real estate market is poised to grow by 2.8% in 2022, while Statista reports that executives plan to increase tech budgets by 11%.
-Proptech, or property technology, will continue to drive real estate’s rapid growth by unlocking new efficiencies for real estate professionals across all verticals.
+According to Future Market Insights, the U.S. proptech market was valued at $18.2B in 2022, and is projected to reach $86.5B by 2032.
+Statista also reports that executives plan to increase tech budgets by 11%.
+Proptech, or property technology, will continue to drive the $18 trillion real estate industry’s rapid growth by unlocking new efficiencies for professionals across all verticals.

 - What Is Proptech?
 (Definition)